 Truth, Racial Healing, and Transformation Center

-January 17, 2023, marks the seventh annual National Day of Racial Healing.
-On this day, individuals, organizations and communities across the U.S. come together to explore their common humanity and build the relationships necessary to create a more just and equitable world.
-The National Day of Racial Healing is part of the W.K.
+January 16, 2024, marks the eighth annual National Racial Healing Day.
+On this day, individuals, organizations, and communities across the U.S. come together to explore their common humanity and build the relationships necessary to create a more just and equitable world.
+The National Racial Healing Day is part of the W.K.
 Kellogg Foundation’s Truth, Racial, Healing & Transformation efforts.

 HISTORY